TamasNeumer/Ph03nix-InterviewPrep/Basics/Regex/Regex.md

 Again, `<` matches the first `<` in the string.
 The next token is the dot, this time repeated by a lazy plus.
 This tells the regex engine to repeat the dot as few times as possible.
 The minimum is one.
 So the engine matches the dot with `E`.
 The requirement has been met, and the engine continues with `>` and `M`.
 This fails.
 Again, the engine will backtrack.
 But this time, the backtracking will force the lazy plus to expand rather than reduce its reach.
 So the match of `.+` is expanded to `EM`, and the engine tries again to continue with `>`.
 Now, `>` is matched successfully.
 The last token in the regex has been matched.
 The engine reports that `<EM>` has been successfully matched.
 That's more like it.

 [Source](http://www.regular-expressions.info/repeat.html)

+#### Capturing groups
+- By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together.
+This allows you to apply a quantifier to the entire group or to restrict alternation to part of the regex.
+- Besides grouping part of a regular expression together, parentheses also create a numbered capturing group.
+It stores the part of the string matched by the part of the regular expression inside the parentheses.
+  The regex `Set(Value)?` matches `Set` or `SetValue`.
+In the first case, the first (and only) capturing group remains empty.
+In the second case, the first capturing group matches Value.
+You then might refer to the captured groupes. e.g.:
+    - `inputString.replaceAll("^(\\d*).*", "$1");`

 ## Regex in C++
 - Note that in C++ you have to escape the `/` characters or use `R` before the regex string:
   - `std::regex r(R"(Speed:\t\d*)");`